 Instructions

 1) Roast the squash.
-Preheat the oven to 425 degrees Fahrenheit (220 degrees Celsius).
-Slice the acorn squash in half, scoop out the seeds, and place the squash cut-side up on a baking sheet.
-Olive oil and salt and pepper to taste.
-If your squash is lacking flavor and needs additional caramelization, sprinkle just a touch of brown sugar or maple syrup.
-Bake for 35 to 45 minutes, until the flesh feels very soft and the edges are brown and a little shriveled.
-When I first made this, I pulled it at “knife-tender” and thought to myself why the sauce seemed to have some shyness.
+Set your oven to 425 degrees Fahrenheit (or 220 degrees Celsius).
+Cut the acorn squash in half and remove the seeds.
+Put the squash, cut side facing up, on a baking sheet.
+Salt and pepper will be adjusted to taste, and olive oil will be added.
+If you want your squash to have more flavor and caramelization, try sprinkling a little bit of brown sugar or maple syrup.
+Bake for 35 to 45 minutes or until the insides are very soft, and the edges are brown and slightly shriveled..
+The first time I made this, I pulled it at ‘knife-tender’ and thought to myself, why does the sauce seem shy?
 Brown matters.)

-2) Prepare the pasta and set aside some of its cooking water.
-Fill a sizable pot with water, then add enough salt so that the water tastes like the ocean.
-Cuece 12 onzas de pasta hasta que esté al dente.
-Prior to draining, set aside no less than 2 cups of the water used to cook the pasta.
+2) Make the pasta and reserve some of the water used for cooking it.
+Take a large pot and fill it with water, then add salt until the water tastes like the ocean.
+Hierve 12 onzas de pasta hasta que esté al dente.
+Before draining, reserve at least 2 cups of the water used to cook the pasta.
 Drain and set pasta aside.

-3) Construct the aromatic base.
-In a large skillet, heat 1 to 2 tablespoons of olive oil (and 1 tablespoon butter if using) over medium heat.
-Include 3 to 5 cloves of minced garlic and 6 to 10 leaves of chopped sage.
-Cook for 30 to 60 seconds until you begin to smell the aroma.
-Don’t let the garlic brown too much; a bitter squash sauce is a minor tragedy.
+3) Prepare the aromatic base.
+Pour 1 to 2 tablespoons of olive oil (and add 1 tablespoon of butter if you’re using that) to a large skillet at medium heat.
+Incorporate 3 to 5 cloves of minced garlic along with 6 to 10 leaves of chopped sage.
+Cook until you begin to smell the aroma, this should take 30 to 60 seconds.
+If the garlic turns too brown, it will make the squash sauce taste bitter, and that would be a small tragedy.

 4) Blend the sauce.
-Place the roasted squash flesh without the skins into a blender.
-If you wish, you can also add a pinch of nutmeg or chili flakes.
-3/4 cup of warm broth to start, 1/2 cup of grated parmesan, and the garlic-sage oil from the skillet.
+Put the roasted squash flesh, with the skins removed, into a blender.
+You may also choose to incorporate a bit of nutmeg or chili flakes.
+3/4 cup of warm broth to start, 1/2 cup of grated parmesan, and the garlic-sage oil that was in the skillet.
 Blend until very smooth.
-Season with salt and pepper to taste.
-Include 1 to 2 teaspoons of lemon juice (or a little cider vinegar) to add brightness.
-If the sauce is too thick to blend, gradually add more broth.
+Season with salt and pepper to your preference.
+You can add 1 to 2 teaspoons of lemon juice (or a bit of cider vinegar) to incorporate brightness.
+If the sauce is not thin enough to blend, add broth gradually.

-5) Marry the sauce and the pasta like you mean it.
-Pour the blended sauce back into the skillet and heat on medium-low.
-Toss in the pasta that has been cooked.
-Gradually add reserved pasta water in small amounts, tossing in between until the sauce appears glossy and evenly coats every piece.
-You want something creamy and smooth, not thick.
-Let it cook for 1 to 2 minutes so the starch can bind the ingredients.
+5) Combine the sauce and pasta with passion.
+Pour the blended sauce back into the skillet and turn the heat to medium-low.
+Add the cooked pasta.
+Slowly incorporate reserved pasta water, adding it in small increments and tossing in between until the sauce becomes shiny and evenly coats all the pasta.
+You want something that’s creamy and smooth, but not thick.
+Allow it to cook for 1 to 2 minutes to enable the starch to bind the ingredients.

-6) Complete and present the dish.
-Sample one last time.
-If it tastes flat, add more parmesan, black pepper, and a dash of lemon.
-Top with fried sage, toasted nuts, or breadcrumbs.
-If possible, serve in warmed bowls and consume right away.
-Like someone settling into a couch, this sauce thickens over time.
+6) Finalize the dish, and present it.
+Do one last sampling.
+If the taste is flat, add on some parmesan, black pepper, and a little bit of lemon.
+Add fried sage, toasted nuts, or fried breadcrumbs on top.
+If possible, serve in warmed bowls, and consume immediately.
+This sauce thickens with time like someone settling into a couch.

 - Spicy sausage acorn squash pasta: Brown 8 ounces Italian sausage and fold it in at the end.
 The fennel and heat play nicely with squash sweetness.